Learn about treatments for fluid in the abdomen (ascites).

 Fluid leak after taking the tube out

 You have a dressing to absorb fluid.
+If there is a lot of fluid leaking from the drain site you may have a collection bag instead of a dressing.
 You might need to have stitches put in if the wound still leaks after a couple of days.

 If fluid builds up again